SlimBeji/Fullstack/README.md

 Each backend will include a `models/` folder containing several key subfolders:

+#### 📁 📁 Fields

+Each model should define a file with the fields associated to it containing metatdata for documentation/Swagger and defining the validator each field should define.

 #### 📁 📁 Schemas

 We break down schema definitions based on their **specific purpose** in the application lifecycle: creation, seeding, reading, editing, querying...